Home / What We Offer / TMJ

 These areas of the head and face contribute to chewing/bite (occlusion) and all jaw movements.
-Therefore, TMJ disorder compromises jaw movement and may cause pain at rest or during common actions, such as talking, chewing and yawning.
+Therefore, TMJ disorder compromises jaw movement and may cause pain at rest or during common actions, such as talking, chewing, and yawning.

 The pain and discomfort caused by TMJ disorders may be mild to severe and can be intermittent, with constant TMJ symptoms varying from patient to patient in intensity and duration.

-What are the Symptoms and Causes of TMD/TMJ?
+What Are the Symptoms of TMD/TMJ?

 Symptoms can vary and include:

 - Pain in your jaw, tooth, face, neck, or shoulders

 - Clicking or popping of your jaw (jaw instability)

 - Inability to open your mouth in a normal range of motion

 - Ringing or fullness in your ears

 - Migraine headaches or any other type of headaches